-"Biometric Identifiers" means data generated by the technological processing, measurement, or analysis of an individual's biological, physical, or behavioral characteristics, including but not limited to a fingerprint, a voiceprint, eye retinas, irises, facial mapping, facial geometry, facial templates, or other unique biological, physical, or behavioral patterns or characteristics.
+"Biometric Identifiers" means data generated by the technological processing, measurement, or analysis of an individual's biological, physical, or behavioral characteristics that can be Processed for the purpose of uniquely identifying an individual, including but not limited to a fingerprint, a voiceprint, eye retinas, irises, facial mapping, facial geometry, facial templates, or other unique biological, physical, or behavioral patterns or characteristics.
 "Bona Fide Loyalty Program" as referred to in C.R.S. § 1-6-1308(1)(d) is defined as a loyalty, rewards, premium feature, discount, or club card program established for the genuine purpose of providing discounts, rewards, or other actual value to Consumers that voluntarily participate in that program.